Using a query containerEdit on GitHub

 Persistence layer from one domain object to another, and therefore, to higher maintenance efforts and lower code reusability.
 This approach is deprecated, so we don’t recommend using query containers like this in your project development.

 The query container of the current unterminated query is available via

 $this->getQueryContainer() in the factory of the

 Business layers and can be injected into any model.

 Executing the query

-You can adjust the query itself, but you should avoid adding more filters or joins because this is a responsibility of the query container only.
+You can adjust the query itself, but avoid adding more filters or joins because this is the responsibility of the query container only.